haxiomic/dts2hx/README.md

 - [ ] Intersection types
 - [ ] Other missing types
 - [ ] Review situation with constraints (currently disabled), can issues be resolved?
+- [ ] Don't rerun dts2hx if module has already been generated (so that `postinstall: dts2hx --all` is faster)
 - [ ] :star: **Beta Release** *Not perfect but practically useable*

 **Road to 1.0**